ruricolist/cmd/README.md

    Note that unlike normal Lisp functions, keyword arguments can appear anywhere, not just at the end.

-   Also note that `:check` is accepted as an alias for `:ignore-error-status`, although the value is negated before being passed to UIOP.
+   Also note `:check` is accepted as an alias for `:ignore-error-status`, although the value is negated before being passed to UIOP.